Motion to Approve

 My Lords, I will pick up on a couple of points raised by the noble Lord, Lord Fox, and respond in part to some of the points made by the Minister in his introduction of this memorandum, about which we have very little of substance to complain because it does what it says it is going to do on the tin, as they say.

 I first reinforce the wider context, which—although I think it sent shivers through a number of those sitting opposite me—we will have to return to before too long in one context or another.
-The arrangements under which company takeovers and mergers are taken is complex.
+The arrangements under which company takeovers and mergers are taken are complex.
 This is bedevilled by the fact that some are statutory and some not.
 The role of the statutory bodies does not always fit perfectly with those of the listing arrangements under the Stock Exchange rules.
 The problems bedevilling British industry, which are too well known to need rehearsing here—short-termism and often acting without regard to national interest—have been raised by the Government over a number of years, but we still do not have their final conclusion or decisions, and we await them with some interest.

 Having said that, this SI has similarities with a number we discussed in previous weeks.
 Only yesterday we talked about intellectual property.
 I am struck by the difference in approach taken by the department in this SI on takeovers and those we discussed yesterday on intellectual property, patents and trademarks.
 Does the Minister agree that one of the underlying themes of the debate yesterday on intellectual property was what appeared to be a fairly clear steer by the department that it wished to bring into play regulations that would future-proof discussions that may emerge should there be some form of deal or, even if there is not a deal, some sort of discussions and debates about how the country would wish to engage with partners in the EU on intellectual property, trademarks and patents?
 Is he struck, as I am, by the fact that the asymmetric approach taken yesterday in those SIs is not being picked up today?